investler/Free-Resources-for-IT-Students/README.md

 - [OpenAI Gym](https://gym.openai.com/)

-##Note that while these resources are free, some may require you to meet certain eligibility criteria, such as being a student, to access them.
-Be sure to check the respective websites for more information ##on how to access these free resources.
+Note that while these resources are free, some may require you to meet certain eligibility criteria, such as being a student, to access them.
+Be sure to check the respective websites for more information on how to access these free resources.

-##With these resources at your disposal, you can:
+With these resources at your disposal, you can:

-##1.
 Develop your IT skills and knowledge
-##2.
 Keep up with the latest industry trends
+Enhance your productivity

 ##3.
 Enhance your productivity